anybox/anybox.recipe.odoo/doc/configuration.rst

 or further extended for system-dependent options such as port, db connection, etc.

-The recipe must extends the server recipe.
+The recipe must extends the server section.
 Example::

   [openerp]